j3nkii/weekend-react-gallery/INSTRUCTIONS.md

     - x Update the `GalleryList` to use this component to display an image.
     - x Swap the image with the description on click.
 Use [conditional rendering](https://reactjs.org/docs/conditional-rendering.html).
     - x Display the number likes for each item and include a like button.
-    - When the like button is clicked, use `Axios` to update (`PUT`) the like count `/gallery/like/:id`.
+    - x When the like button is clicked, use `Axios` to update (`PUT`) the like count `/gallery/like/:id`.
-    - Update the gallery each time a like button is clicked.
+    - x Update the gallery each time a like button is clicked.